-TIPS FOR TAKING GREAT IPHONE PHOTOS-see down below
+TIPS FOR TAKING GREAT SMART PHONE PHOTOS-see down below

 (used iMore.com for reference)

-- Experiment with 3rd party apps: There are ones like Manual-custom exposure camera for $1.99 which lets you work in a DSLR mode by allowing manual adjustment such as shutter speed, ISO, white balance, and exposure.
+- Experiment with 3rd party apps: There are ones like a manual-custom exposure camera for $1.99 which lets you work in a DSLR mode by allowing manual adjustment such as shutter speed, ISO, white balance, and exposure.

 - Turn on the grid function: Settings > Photos & Camera and enabling the Grid switch.
 You can switch it off by going back to the Photos & Camera preference screen.